Candle Burning Info, Tips and Safety

 Once I have finished burning a votive candle, how do I get the remaining wax out of its holder?

-With Palm Votives™ and tea lights, you can let the candle burn until there is no more wax.
-If there is just a little Palm Wax, I've stuck it in the dishwasher on a long cycle and it melts away.
+With Coconut Votives™ and tea lights, you can let the candle burn until there is no more wax.
+If there is just a little wax, I've stuck it in the dishwasher on a long cycle and it melts away.
 You can also take an implement like a blunt knife and scrape the wax out of the holder.
-Palm wax has the advantage of breaking up easily, instead of sticking to the holder.
+Coconut wax has the advantage of breaking up easily, instead of sticking to the holder.

 I am planning a dinner party and will be having candles on the table.
 What advice do you have?